ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

 The branch name with the asterisk next to it indicates which branch you're pointed to at that given time.

-Now, if you switch back to the primary branch and make some more commits, your new branch won't see any of those changes until you merge those changes onto your new branch.
+Now, if you switch back to the primary branch and make some more commits, your new branch won't see any of those changes until you <a href="https://git-scm.com/docs/git-merge" target="_blank">merge</a> those changes onto your new branch.

 <h3 id="step7">7.
 Create a new repository on GitHub</h3>

 If you only want to keep track of your code locally, you don't need to use GitHub.
 But if you want to work with a team, you can use GitHub to collaboratively modify the project's code.

 To create a new repo on GitHub, log in and go to the GitHub home page.
 You should see a green '+ New repository' button:

+[add screenshot via ccs github]

 After clicking the button, GitHub will ask you to name your repo and provide a brief description:

+[add screenshot via ccs github]

 When you're done filling out the information, press the 'Create repository' button to make your new repo.

 GitHub will ask if you want to create a new repo from scratch or if you want to add a repo you have created locally.
-In this case, since we've already created a new repo locally, we want to push that onto GitHub so follow the '....or push an existing repository from the command line' section:
+In this case, since we've already created a new repo locally, we want to push that onto GitHub so follow the <strong>'....or push an existing repository from the command line'</strong> section:

 ```shell
 joetheplumber:myproject joetheplumber$ git remote add origin https://github.com/ccs-amsterdam/mynewrepository.git